alikasimoglu/django-microblog/README.md

 # django-microblog

-This is a test microblogging project created with Django 4.0.
+This is a test microblog project created using Django 4.0.
 But don't worry this is a fully working project.
 There is no super-amazing front-end, just back-end codes with minimal html :)

 ```bash
 $ git@github.com:alikasimoglu/django-microblog.git